Aircloak/aircloak/air/site/README.md

 If you need to repopulate the database, you can run `make recreate_db`.
 Keep in mind that this will erase all of your existing data, so use with caution.
 To recreate the test database, you can run `MIX_ENV=test make recreate_db`

+#### HTTPS endpoint

+The site also accepts HTTPS requests on port 8443.
+Self-signed certificates are provided for the site insights.air-local, meaning you need to add `/etc/hosts` entry which points this hostname to 127.0.0.1.
+You'll also need to import the certificate (located in `./priv/config/ssl_cert.pem`) into your browser.
+Once all is setup, you can access the site over HTTPS at https://insights.air-local:8443.

 ### Other common tasks